Long short-term memory: Motivation

-In theory, classic (or "vanilla") RNNs can keep track of arbitrary long-term dependencies in the input sequences.
-The problem with vanilla RNNs is computational (or practical) in nature: when training a vanilla RNN using back-propagation, the long-term gradients which are back-propagated can "vanish" (that is, they can tend to zero) or "explode" (that is, they can tend to infinity), because of the computations involved in the process, which use finite-precision numbers.
-RNNs using LSTM units partially solve the vanishing gradient problem, because LSTM units allow gradients to also flow unchanged.
+In theory, classic RNNs can keep track of arbitrary long-term dependencies in the input sequences.
+The problem with classic RNNs is computational (or practical) in nature: when training a classic RNN using back-propagation, the long-term gradients which are back-propagated can "vanish", meaning they can tend to zero due to very small numbers creeping into the computations, causing the model to effectively stop learning.
+RNNs using LSTM units partially solve the vanishing gradient problem, because LSTM units allow gradients to also flow with little to no attenuation.
 However, LSTM networks can still suffer from the exploding gradient problem.

 The intuition behind the LSTM architecture is to create an additional module in a neural network that learns when to remember and when to forget pertinent information.
-In other words, the network, effectively learns which information might be needed later on in a sequence and when that information is no longer needed.
-For instance, in the context of natural language processing, the network are can learn grammatical dependencies.
+In other words, the network effectively learns which information might be needed later on in a sequence and when that information is no longer needed.
+For instance, in the context of natural language processing, the network can learn grammatical dependencies.
 An LSTM might process the sentence "Dave, as a result of his controversial claims, is now a pariah" by remembering the (statistically likely) grammatical gender and number of the subject Dave, note that this information is pertinent for the pronoun his and note that this information is no longer important after the verb is.